-Do you want to learn the basics of mobile SEO and learn how use it to your benefit?
+Do you want to learn the basics of mobile SEO and how to use it to your benefit?
 This article provides all the information you need.
 Simply put, mobile SEO is Search Engine Optimization adapted for mobile devices.

 Why is mobile SEO important?

-What Is Google’s Mobile-First Index?
+What is Google’s Mobile-First Index?

-How to Implement a Mobile Website That Ranks in Google
+How to implement a Mobile Website that ranks in Google

 Once you’ve implemented responsive design, make sure to state it clearly to the Google bots by adding meta name = “viewport” somewhere in the head section of your pages.